CRCA Sub-team Rules

 5. Team duty requirements:

+a.
 Each sub-team receives many benefits by being part of CRCA.
 These include both elimination of team duties to USACycling and the USACycling requirement that a team stage an open race.
 It also allows a group of individuals to participate, as a team, in some of the most competitive racing in the New York area.
 In return for these benefits CRCA requires each team to provide a reasonable service to the club or to the broader cycling community during the year.
 The Director of Teams will work with team managers to arrange team duty credits.
 First priority is to provide labor for open races sponsored by CRCA.
 Team Duty responsibilities are commensurate with the numbers of members of the sub-team.
 Duties to satisfy a team’s requirements must be agreed upon with the Director of Teams no later than April 1.
 Teams that have not selected a sufficient number of credits by that date will not be allowed to race until credits are selected and approval is granted by the Director of Teams.
 Duties for credit are assigned to teams on a first-come/first-serve basis and there is no guarantee that the credits a team requests will be available.
 If an event is cancelled 3 weeks or more before it is scheduled, the team will receive 1/2 credit for the staffing it had agreed to for that event and must schedule an alternate team duty to fulfill the remaining 1/2 credits yet unfulfilled within three weeks of the cancellation.

+b.
 At the Director of Teams discretion, a sub-team may have its members do one additional marshal duty during the course of the year (assuming there is a need for additional marshaling), with each marshal duty earning one (1) team duty credit.
 This credit may only be done after the member completes the mandatory two-race marshaling requirement.
 If a team’s obligations are not met by one of the above activities the team will have to pay to CRCA $60 per unearned credit.
 Any team that does not meet its obligations will not be allowed to register the following year.
-Members of that team will not be allowed to join other teams before their individual share of the obligation is met.
+Members of that team may not be allowed to join other CRCA sub-teams before their individual share of the obligation is met.

 6. Leaving or changing teams: